irrdnet/irrd/docs/admins/suspension.rst

 * For each object, IRRD checks whether there is a (newer) active object with the same primary key.
 If this exists, the object is not restored, but the IRRD will continue to restore the other objects.
+  Note that the `mntner` you are suspending will always be suspended, regardless of its own ``mnt-by`` value.
 * IRRD writes NRTM add entries to the journal, causing the suspended objects to be reappear on mirrors.
 * The creation time of the reactivated objects is set to the original